-I enjoyed the trilogy and would recommend the books to anyone that loves fantasy.
+I enjoyed the trilogy and would recommend the books to anyone that loves fantasy novels.
 These books have a great spin on the fantasy genre and do a great job writing about djinn, something we don’t see much in books.
 It reminds me of The Golem and the Jinni by Helene Wecker.
 Both do a wonderful job of showing djinn humanity and doing magic with great character development.

 I am eagerly waiting for the final installment in the Daveabad trilogy, The Empire of Gold.
 Not many books pique my interest like this series has.
 I can’t wait to see what she does with the latest novel and where she takes her world building ability to!